textcase

 This library can detect acronyms in camel-like strings.
 It also ignores any leading, trailing, or duplicate delimiters:

 By default, characters followed by digits and vice-versa are considered word boundaries.
-In addition, any special ASCII characters (besides _
+In addition, punctuation characters are stripped (excluding current case delimiter